SoftUni-Internal/interactive-content/09-Text Processing/02-Manipulating-Strings-RO.md

 [tests]
 [test open]
 [input]
-This is a word and it also is a sentence is
+countStringOccurrences('This is a word and it also is a sentence','is') [/input]
-[/input]
 [output]
 2